naribi/GEARS/Intro_RS_Lab8.md

 8. Explore the image and examine which landscape features have high backscatter intensity (white), and which have low intensity (black).
-9. Now derive the the VH median layer, and map it
+9. Now derive the VH median layer, and map it
 ```JavaScript
 //Calculate the VH layer and add it
 var VH = collectionVH.median();